silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/05_File_Migration.md

 ## Discarded files during migration

-Note that any File dataobject which is not in the `File.allowed_extensions` config will be deleted from the database during migration.
+Note that any File object which is not in the `File.allowed_extensions` config will be deleted from the database during migration.
 Any invalid file on the filesystem will not be deleted, but will no longer be attached to a dataobject anymore, and should be cleaned up manually.